Women of Courage and Conviction

 The BRONZeTONE Center Honors the Life & Legacy of

 (December 8, 1901-January 6, 1938)

 Just days after serving her last holiday feast, Sally's funeral was handled by R.L.
-Whittaker of Metter, Georgia, a family who managed the burial of her last child, Morris C. Smith, who died on September 19, and was laid to rest on Sept, 29, 2018.
-Mother-grandmother, Sally; husband-father-grandfather, Rev. Melvin C; and youngest son-husband-father-grandfather-uncle, Morris C.,are all interred in Steep Hill Cemetery in Cobbtown, Georgia, behind the Smith family Steep Hill Church and just a few miles west from Stillmore: the place of their youth.
+Whittaker of Metter, Georgia, a family that managed the burial of her last child, Morris C. Smith, who died on September 19, and was laid to rest on Sept, 29, 2018.
+Mother-grandmother, Sally; husband-father-grandfather, Rev. Melvin C. Smith; and youngest son-husband-father-grandfather-uncle, Morris C. Smith, are buried at Steep Hill Cemetery in Cobbtown, Georgia, behind the Steep Hill Church and just a few miles west of Stillmore: the place of their birth and youth.